Gas in the Digestive Tract

 - Some foods are broken down by the good bacteria in your colon

 Everyone has gas.
-It may be painful and embarrassing, but it is not dangerous.
+It may be painful and embarrassing, but it's not dangerous.
 Your body gets rid of gas by burping or by passing it through your rectum.
 Most people make about 1 to 4 pints of gas a day.
-It is common to pass gas about 14 times a day.
+It's common to pass gas about 14 times a day.

-Most gas is made up of vapors that do not smell.
+Most gas is made up of vapors that don't smell.
 These include carbon dioxide, oxygen, nitrogen, hydrogen, and sometimes methane.
 The bacteria in your large intestine give off gases that have sulfur.
 These gases have a bad smell.

 What causes gas in the digestive tract?